marcstampfli/React-Amazon-Clone/README.md

 # Description

-A minified clone of Amazon built with ReactJS and Firebase.
+A minified clone of Amazon built with ReactJS and Firebase hosting and Stripe integration.

 ## Features list